VanOvermeire/epigraphical-machine-learning/README.md

 ## Requirements

 - [python 3] [2] with pip installer
-- the python 'requests' module
+- the python 'requests' module (`pip3 install requests`)
 - bash shell
 - aws account
 - [aws cli][3] with your account as the default
 - an [S3 bucket] [4]